Submission Procedures including electronic version of thesis

 The Chair of your viva is responsible for ensuring that you receive written and clear feedback of any minor corrections ( 4 week deadline) or corrections and amendments ( 6 month deadline) that have been requested by the examination board.
 This information should be given to you on the day of the viva or very soon thereafter.
 You should also receive written confirmation of the date that these corrections are due.
 It should be made to clear to you to whom you are to submit any corrections and by what means.

-The Examiner’s Report is sent to the Academic Quality and Records Office confirming your result.
-You will receive a copy of the joint report along with your official result letter from the Academic Quality and Records Office
+The Examiner’s Report is sent to the Academic Registry confirming your result.
+You will receive a copy of the joint report along with your official result letter from the Academic Registry.

 Your supervisor can advise you about your corrections during the correction period prior to you submitting them to the examiners.
 When you are satisfied that all the required corrections have been made, the thesis should be submitted once to the examiners.
 Once submitted the thesis may not be referred back to the candidate for further amendment or improvement.